 The 2022 United Nations Climate Change Conference, more commonly referred to as COP27, will be the 27th United Nations Climate Change conference, to be held from 6 to 18 November 2022 in Sharm El Sheikh, Egypt.

 Since 1995, COP summits have served as the principal international platform for climate negotiations.
-According to Egyptian President Abdel Fatah al-Sisi, Egypt would use its position as host to promote the interests of emerging nations like Africa.
+According to Egyptian President Abdel Fatah al-Sisi, Egypt would use its position as host to promote the interests of emerging nations in Africa.

 “The country would work to make the conference “a radical turning point in international climate efforts in coordination with all parties, for the benefit of Africa and the entire world,” he said in a statement.